Paramedic services providing 9-1-1 response in Wisconsin must:

 Licensed Paramedics in Wisconsin must:

-- Maintain current CPR for healthcare providers certification
+- Maintain current certification in CPR for health care providers.

 - Follow approved protocols.

 Per Ch.
 256, Wis.
-Stats., and Wisconsin Administrative Code DHS110 (exit DHS), every group that operates as or advertises as providing Paramedic level service must submit an operational planand obtain a license as a Paramedic Service.
+Stats., and Wisconsin Administrative Code DHS110 (PDF, 228 KB), every group that operates as or advertises as providing Paramedic level service must submit an operational plan and obtain a license as a Paramedic Service.
 Additionally, all individuals operating as Paramedics with a 9-1-1 response service must be trained through a department (DHS) approved Paramedic program and obtain and maintain a state certificate.

 Paramedic Service Licensure